salvir1/COVID-19-outbreak-data-analysis/README.md

 This project grew out of an interest to compare the available data from states that had experienced an outbreak vs. states that hadn't experienced an outbreak.
 As the analysis progressed it became clear that the common statistical measures of COVID-19 infection spread that are utilized today--total cases, case rates, and positive test rates--are not all equally informative.
 One is better than the others, yet all of them have their shortcomings.
 The first part of this project explores the shortcomings with the measures that are currently available.
 It identifies the data that most clearly and consistently correlates with outbreaks.

-The first part of this project (described in this repo) informs the second part--a proposed alternative regional COVID-19 early warning system.
-This proposal addresses some of the shortcomings of the currently available tools to provide an earlier and more accurate warning of an increase in new COVID infections.
-Simulations of this alternative systems are modeled to compare its theoretical improvement in performance over current options.
+The first part of this project (described in this repo) informs the second part--a proposed alternative regional COVID-19 early warning system ([described here](https://github.com/salvir1/part-2-covid-early-warning-system)).
+This second part addresses some of the shortcomings of the currently available tools to provide an earlier and more accurate warning of an increase in new COVID infections.
+Simulations of these alternative concepts are modeled to compare its theoretical improvement in performance over current options.
 Ideally, a system like this could ultimately allow state governments and public health agencies to react sooner and keep an uptick from turning into an outbreak.
-This system is described in more detail [here](https://github.com/salvir1/part-2-covid-early-warning-system).

 ## Goals